Marlon Rangel

-Marlon Rangel de Almeida (born 22 May 1996) is a Brazilian professional footballer who plays as a center-back for V.League 1 club SHB Da Nang.
+Marlon Rangel de Almeida (born 22 May 1996) is a Brazilian professional footballer who plays as a centre-back for Indian Football League club Chanmari.

-Club career
+Career

 On 17 July 2018, Rangel signed his first professional transfer with Chaves after his early career Rangel made his professional debut for Chaves in a 2–0 Primeira Liga loss to Nacional on 23 December 2018.